Responding to FAR Cure Notice & Show Cause Letter

 The FAR does not discuss or mention a contracting officer’s letter of concern.
 However, the CO may issue a letter if you are not performing the contract according to the terms and conditions.
 A letter of concern from the CO typically would address delinquency under 49.607 or FAR 49.402-3.

-Tips for Your Government Cure Notice Response
+Tips for Your Notice to Cure Letter Response

-A government contracting notice of cure response should be in writing in addition to taking immediate action.
+A government contracting notice to cure letter response should be in writing in addition to taking immediate action.
 Your cure notice response should be strategic with the understanding that the Contracting Officer may be ready to issue the default termination.
 Your response must address each and every item that the contracting officer addresses.
 You want to accomplish this task regardless of fault.
 If you are not familiar with responding to a cure notice letter, seeking professional help is your best bet.

 Tip: When responding to the government cure notice, you want to show evidence of when you received the notice.
 This provides a record that your cure notice response was timely.
 Always request, in writing, any extension.
 Until the contracting officer approves the extension, you still must respond by the directed date.